 Landscape Photography - Masterclass

-This two day masterclass covers the techniques and perception required to take your landscape photographs to the next level.
+This two day masterclass is entirely classroom based and covers the techniques and perception required to take your landscape photographs to the next level.
 Concepts explored in detail throughout the course will be thinking creatively, planning ahead and making the most of opportunities.
 The course is interactive and your participation with questions, comments and opinions is encouraged.

 On the first day we will cover: